Nidzy/Flight-Airline-Ticket-booking-app/README.md

 # FlightApplication
-Static screen design of flight booking and information
+This project contains Static screen design of flight booking and information

 It is with the refrence of
 https://www.uplabs.com/posts/flight-app-concept-kit